ernie-bird/simpleshift/README.md

 ### PROBLEMS

 Transposed resampled audio will always ~~suck~~ sound disappointing.
 This script preserves the stereo, but the output is a bit more spacial and loses the center a little bit more than an equivalent job Logic's pitch shift would do.
+Further research is needed to preserve better quality.

 -------